Q. Who is Voice of the Faithful?

 Q. What does Voice of the Faithful feel will be the effect of bringing laity into the governance structure of the Church?

-A. The Church hierarchy can learn much from the Catholic laity.
-We have intellectual, emotional and spiritual contributions to make and knowledge to impart on myriad real-life issues.
-These include, but are not limited to: human sexuality, women's rights, democratic processes, and the contextual roles of science and history in the healthy life of the Church.
+A. Catholic laity have intellectual, emotional and spiritual contributions to make and knowledge to impart on myriad real-life issues.
+These include, but are not limited to, women's rights, family life, finances, business, democratic processes, and the contextual roles of science and history in the healthy life of the Church.

 Q. Does Voice of the Faithful have a hidden or open "agenda"?

 A. Voice of the Faithful does not have a hidden "liberal" or "conservative" agenda for Church reform.
-This would be impossible, since our members hold a diverse representation of views.
+This would be impossible, because our members hold diverse views on issues both within the Church and in the secular world.

 Q. Is Voice of the Faithful schismatic or heretical?